TUDelftGeodesy/caroline/docs/development.md

       3. other parameters.
 These can be anything, as you provide the value in the argument.

 5. If the job is dependent on a plugin, add this plugin in [spider_install.py](../caroline/spider_install.py).
 If the plugin is a GitHub or bitbucket repository, add it to the `GITHUB_DEPENDENCIES` with the `repo` and `branch` variables.
 If the plugin is a tarball, add it to `TARBALL_DEPENDENCIES`.
-6. If the job is dependent on a Python plugin that requires packages not yet provided in the CAROLINE virtual environment, update the dependencies on line 9 of [pyproject.toml](../pyproject.toml) with a comment on which plugin it is necessary for.
+6. If the job is dependent on a Python plugin that requires packages not yet provided in the CAROLINE virtual environment, update the `plugins` dependency list on line 50 of [pyproject.toml](../pyproject.toml) with a comment on which plugin it is necessary for.
 7. If scripts are needed for the completion of the job that are not provided in the plugin, add them in [scripts](../scripts)
 8. In <b><u>all</u></b> parameter files in [config/parameter-files](../config/parameter-files), add the necessary job-specific parameters for the job in a new section.
 9. In <b><u>all</u></b> parameter files in [config/parameter-files](../config/parameter-files), add the following general parameters: